 The floating stairs at Baker McKenzie set the tone for an extraordinary fitout.

-Whilst the legal profession may often seem stuck in the past, Baker McKenzie’s new Barangaroo offices have taken a step into the future, embracing technology and rethinking client interaction.
+Whilst some aspects of the legal profession may rely on precedents, Baker McKenzie’s new Barangaroo offices have firmly charted a new course into the future, embracing technology and rethinking client interaction.

 Forget traditional office spaces, quiet rooms and cramped meeting areas, Baker McKenzie’s “office without walls” spans three seamlessly connected floors with open offices, large function rooms and nested meeting rooms filling the space and instilling a sense of ease in clients and staff.